Why Studio Pet Photography is Better Than Outdoor Pet Photography

 2. Consistent Backgrounds

 Another benefit of studio pet photography is the ability to create consistent backgrounds.
-In a studio, the photographer can choose a background that complements your pet’s coat and fur color, making the final image more aesthetically pleasing.
+In a studio, the photographer can choose a background that complements your pet’s coat and fur colour, making the final image more aesthetically pleasing.
 This consistency is not possible in outdoor pet photography, where the background is constantly changing and may detract from the focus of the image – your pet.
-We have a broad range of professional background at our studio for you to choose from.
+We have a broad range of professional backgrounds at our studio for you to choose from.

 3. Less Distractions